gavinb/mandelrust/README.md

 Building
 ========

-This code was written to work with Rust 0.10 (circa April 2014).
+This code was written to work with Rust 0.11.0 (circa July 2014).
 Since the language syntax and standard libraries are subject to change in the period leading up to the 1.0 release, this code may break at any time.
 I will try to keep this up to date with `master`.